 So, the trick is to make your time more valuable.

 Time Management Begins With You:

+If you think that you are going to get by with some time management hacks at your disposal then you are sadly wrong.
 It begins with your thinking through what is important to you in life.
 You need to set goals in three major areas of your life.

 - You need family and personal goals.

 - The second area of goals is your career and business goals

 - The third type of goals are your personal development goals